rz501/Macaulay2-Jupyter-Kernel/README.md

-organizing your code into logical blocks (cells), alternative key bindings, using Markdown and TeX in-line, conveniently separating, storing and sharing your Macaulay2 code and output, and exporting to various file formats like `m2`, `ipynb`, `html`, `pdf`, etc.
+organizing your code into logical blocks (cells), alternative key bindings, using Markdown and TeX in-line, conveniently separating, storing, sharing and presenting your Macaulay2 code and output, and exporting to various file formats like `m2`, `ipynb`, `html`, `pdf`, etc.
 A small set of "cell magic" expressions configure kernel-specific options like output mode, execution timeout and M2-executable path.